+where $\sigma_N^2 = H^2(\phi'^2 + e^{-\alpha\phi}h'^2)$.
+Once the model parameters and suitable initial conditions have been specified, we can proceed to numerically integrate the system of equations \eqref{efolds system} to obtain the relevant background quantities.
 With these quantities, we can proceed to analyze the primordial perturbations of the model.
 Following Ref. \cite{Fumagalli2021}, the analysis and evolution of linear primordial perturbations are determined by three functions: the Hubble parameter $H(N)$, the turning rate $\eta_\perp(N)$, and the mass of the isocurvature mode $m_\text{iso}^2(N)$.
 In Fig. \ref{Fig2}, we display the numerical solution for the background; specifically, we show the behavior of $\epsilon_H(N)$, $\phi(N)$, $h(N)$, $H(N)$, $\eta_\perp(N)$, and $\eta_{||}(N)$ given the initial condition $\phi_0 = 5.7$ in Planck units.
 The initial condition of the field $h$ determines the starting position on the potential.
 If $h_0 = h_0^\text{valley}$ is given by condition \eqref{valley}, inflation begins exactly within one of the potential valleys; if $h_0 \ll 1$, multi-field effects associated with the fall from the ridge at $h=0$ towards one of the valleys are guaranteed \cite{GUNDHI2020}.
-As an example, we show the background for the initial condition $h_0 = 10^{-4}M_p$.
+As an example, we show the background for the initial condition $h_0 = 10^{-4}$ in Planck units.
 We can observe some important features in the background behavior.
 Around $N_e \simeq 25-35$, a turn in the field-space trajectory occurs, which is reflected in the parameters $\eta_\perp$ and $\epsilon_H$.
 The small increase in $\epsilon_H$ represents a temporary deviation from the slow-roll regime associated with this turn.
 Although inflation is not interrupted ($\epsilon_H \ll 1$ at all times), this behavior can leave observable imprints on the primordial power spectrum of $\mathcal{R}_k$ (see Section~\ref{powerspectrum}).
 This type of behavior is typical of potentials with local features ("bumps" or "dips") designed to induce ultra-slow-roll phases ($\epsilon_H \to 0$) and amplify the primordial spectrum to values of $\mathcal{P}_\mathcal{R}(k) \sim 10^{-2} - 10^{-1}$, which are necessary for the formation of primordial black holes (PBHs) \cite{Mishra_2020}.
 Such mechanisms can also occur in multi-field models with transient turns in field space \cite{Braglia2020, Cheong2021, Cheong_2022}; however, in our case, the change in trajectory is not sharp enough to amplify the spectrum up to the PBH production regime.